Giuliani slams counter-terror 'political correctness'

 "Our record is far from perfect, but it's pretty good," he said, arguing that the 18 deaths from terror attacks on US soil since 9/11 are far fewer than what many Americans would have predicted years ago.

-Leiter pointed to vastly improved information sharing and intelligence gathering, expanded checks at ports and border points, and broader community engagement, especially in the Muslim American community.
+Leiter pointed to vastly improved intelligence gathering, expanded checks at ports and border points, and broader community engagement, especially in the Muslim American community.